lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Services/keycloak.md

 1. the object for "create" operation is always plural!
 2. default parameters for "get"/"create"/... need to come directly after the verb
+3. `--realm` is for authentication only while `-r` speficies the realm to perform actions against

 ## Login